secureCodeBox/secureCodeBox/documentation/docs/contributing/integrating-a-scanner/taskfile.md

 ### Adding Custom Tasks

 You can add custom tasks specific to your scanner by defining them in the `tasks` section:

+Generally we try to keep all the tasks for scanner and hooks standardized for easier maintenance.

 ```yaml
 tasks: